-The City of Miami Gardens consulted with community service providers, other jurisdictions, and other entities with a potential interest in or knowledge of that jurisdiction's housing and non-housing community development issues.
-The City published newspaper advertisements in the Miami Herald where individuals and organizations were invited to attend several stakeholder meetings and public meetings, and to respond to an online survey.
+The City of Miami Gardens consulted with community service providers, other jurisdictions, and other entities for housing and non-housing community development issues.
+The City published newspaper advertisements in the Miami Herald where individuals and organizations were invited to attend several public meetings, a 30-day public comment period and public hearings.